-Public institutions and public service bodies are not required to register for the GST and the QST if they are considered small suppliers, that is, if their total taxable supplies in the current calendar quarter or previous four calendar quarters did not exceed $50,000 (this limit applies to public institutions and public service bodies only).
+Public institutions and public service bodies are not required to register for the GST and the QST if they are considered small suppliers, that is, if their total taxable sales for a given calendar quarter or for the previous four calendar quarters did not exceed $50,000 (this limit applies to public institutions and public service bodies only).

 A charity and a public institution can also be considered a small supplier if:

 - it is in its first year of operation;